Martin-Gleiss/smartvisu/trunk/readme.txt

 HISTORY
 --------------------------------------------------------------------------------
 v 2.2
+    - update: Twig, with continuous integration
-    - new icons.
-They are named englisch. thanks to mfd
+    - new icons: They are named in englisch. thanks to mfd
     - new driver: smarthome.py with websocket-connection
     - improved driver: offline, linknx, json
     - new smart.alert js-function for alerts and logging